 The knee joint is also surrounded by a thin, lubricated membrane called the synovial membrane.
 This membrane produces a small amount of fluid that lubricates the joint and helps to reduce friction.

-The knee joint is held together by muscles and tendons.
+The muscles and tendons hold the knee joint together.
 The quadriceps muscle group (which includes the four large muscles on the front of the thigh) attaches to the patella through the quadriceps tendon.
 The quadriceps muscle group straightens the leg at the knee.

 The hamstring muscle group (which includes the three large muscles on the back of the thigh) attaches to the bones of the lower leg.
 The hamstring muscle group bends the leg at the knee.

 There are many different causes of knee pain, but in this blog post, we will focus on those that do not involve an injury or sudden changes in your overall health.

 Before we discuss what can cause knee pain without injury, it is important to understand how common knee injuries are diagnosed.

 The most common method of diagnosing a knee injury is through a physical exam.
 Your doctor will ask you about your symptoms and medical history.
 They will also examine your knee for signs of swelling, redness, warmth, and deformity.

 Your doctor may also order imaging tests, such as an X-ray, MRI, or CT scan.
 These tests can help to rule out other causes of knee pain, such as arthritis or a stress fracture.

 Once your healthcare provider has diagnosed your knee injury, they will provide treatment options that are tailored to your individual needs.

 What Can Cause Knee Pain Without Injury